 Each foreigner living in the favela goes through a similar process.
 First tension, nerves, every time they come back home.
 Then, a growing sense of safety; finally even belonging.
-After few years Pol decided to settle here forever.
+After a few years Pol decided to settle here forever.
 He bought a house.
 Then, he invested in more land and together with Bibi, from Colombia, they opened a cultural center and with time also a small bar/hostel.
-They got to know each other few years before, during a march for peace.
+They got to know each other a few years before, during a march for peace.
 They were the first couple of gringos (the white), opening such a business in a favela.

 The official opening took place the 21st of September 2013, the International Day of Peace.

 - We had five days to prepare everything: clean, paint, design.
 We invited the symphony orchestra of children from favelas.
 And a local samba group.

 For the opening also the queen of carnival, the ambassador of Belgium and a survivor of the Hiroshima bomb were present.

 - We celebrated the Peace Day together, in a favela.
 People couldn’t believe it.

 Also, they couldn’t believe when Pol and Bibi started to clean up the dump they bought and use part of the rubbish to build the hostel spaces.

 - The people of the favela didn’t give us more than half a year.
 Many were opening a business here, but none of them survived more than a few months.